Jesse James Dunn: Move to California

 Dunn resigned his seat, effective September 1, 1913 and announced that he planned to move to Oakland, California, where he and Judge John Yule, an uncle of Mrs. Dunn, had formed a partnership to practice law.
 Their firm was known as Dunn, White and Aiken from March 1, 1914 until it was dissolved by the surviving partners on December 31, 1938.

 Death

 Dunn died at Livermore Sanitarium in Oakland on July 28, 1926.
 Biographer Robert Williams did not identify the cause of death.
 He did report that the judge was survived by his widow, Saidee (née Matson), and three children: Claud, who was married but had no children, Constance (Mrs. J. M. Rutherford), who had two young sons, and Dorothea (Mrs. D. G. White), who had no children.

 Legacy

 In 1935, The Administration Building of the Northwestern State Teachers' College at Alva, Oklahoma burned down.
 After it was replaced, the new building was named by the Oklahoma Legislature as "Jesse Dunn Hall."
+His great-niece, Catherine Heller Keating, served as the First Lady of Oklahoma during her husband Frank Keating's tenure as Governor of Oklahoma.